Society of the Atonement: Lurana Mary White

 Lurana Mary White was born in New York City on April 12, 1870.
-On Oct.
-17, 1894 she became a postulant in the Episcopal community of the Sisters of the Holy Child Jesus in Albany, New York, where she made her vows on Sept.
-25, 1896.
+On October 17, 1894, she became a postulant in the Episcopal community of the Sisters of the Holy Child Jesus in Albany, New York, where she made her vows on September 25, 1896.
 That same year, White began corresponding with Wattson, whom she had heard was "very High Church".
 Wattson was at the time the superior of a small community of Episcopal priests in Omaha.
-Both were part of the Anglo-Catholic Movement, also known as the Oxford Movement, which had developed in the Church of England in the early 19th century.
+Both were part of the Anglo-Catholic tradition, whose catalyst was the Oxford Movement, which had developed in the Church of England in the early 19th century.
 White asked Wattson's help in finding an Episcopal community of religious which practised corporate poverty in the Catholic Franciscan tradition.
 Wattson was unaware of any such community, but began corresponding with her regarding his desire to see the Anglican and Catholic Churches reunited under the leadership of the Bishop of Rome.

 In October 1898, White and Wattson met at her family's home in Warwick, New York, and made a spiritual covenant to form a new religious community with the aim of re-establishing Franciscan life in the Anglican Communion.
-(The name of the new community was inspired by a passage in the Epistle to the Romans (Romans 5:11), which, in the King James Version of the Bible, speaks of the atonement Christians have received through Jesus.
-Wattson chose to interpret the word "atonement" in the literal sense of "at-one-ment," out of his vision that his new community should have the aim of leading all Christians to unity (oneness) with one another.)
+The name of the new community was inspired by a passage in the Epistle to the Romans (Romans 5:11), which, in the King James Version of the Bible, speaks of the atonement Christians have received through Jesus.
+Wattson chose to interpret the word "atonement" in the literal sense of "at-one-ment," out of his vision that his new community should have the aim of leading all Christians to unity (oneness) with one another.
 To this end, White spent a year in training with the Society of the Sisters of Bethany in Clerkenwell, London.
-Before her return, she made a pilgrimage to Assisi.
+Before her return, she made a pilgrimage to the Basilica of Saint Francis of Assisi.